ibm-cloud-docs/citrix-netscaler-vpx/hsm-fips.md

 	```
 	{: screen}

-	The command `hsm showpolicies` should now show that the device is using the FIPS 140-2 mode on policy (code) 12, and reflect the enforcement of FIPS 140-2 algorithms:
+	The command `hsm showpolicies` shows that the device is using the FIPS 140-2 mode on policy (code) 12, and reflect the enforcement of FIPS 140-2 algorithms:

 	```sh
 	[jdoe1] lunash:>hsm showpolicies